DreamLight Interactive

 4. Click the Output tab.

-5. Locate the Save RGB section of the Output area.
+5. Locate the Save RGB section (NOT the Save Animation section) of the Output area.

 6. Click the RGB Files button.